 Future state: If you know the current state of your customer journeys, it's much easier to plan ahead and identify how to deliver new customer experiences.
 Future state journey maps are driven by your brand's vision for customer experience, focusing on creativity, ideal scenarios, and ideation.

-Whether you use Google Analytics on your website, Facebook Analytics for social media, or track your customer data using another platform, it's important to analyse your customers' journeys.
+Whether you use Google Analytics on your website, Facebook Analytics for social media, or track your customer data using another platform, it's important to regularly conduct a customer journey analysis.
 If you have multiple sources of website and marketing tracking, you should be able to collate the data to identify the following:

 To find out what customers say about your brand, look at your customer reviews and use social listening tools to track conversations involving your brand name.
 You can also set up short surveys, email follow-ups, or interviews to better understand the journey your customers take with you.